nekrut/BMMB554/2024/alignment.md

 A C T G C C T A C
 ```

 the vertical lines above indicate positions that are identical between the two sequences, while asterisks show differences.
 It will take six substitutions to turn one sequence into the other.
 This number -- six substitutions -- is called [*Hamming distance*](https://en.wikipedia.org/wiki/Hamming_distance) or the *minimal* number of substitutions required to turn one string into another.
-The code below computes the Hamming distance.
-Try it.
-You can change `seq1` and `seq2` into whatever you want except that they should have the same length.

-<iframe src="https://trinket.io/embed/python/99a02b790a?toggleCode=true" width="100%" height="400" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 Now in addition to *substitutions* (i.e., changing one character into another) let's allow **insertions** and **deletions**.
 This will essentially allow us to insert dashes (gaps) between characters: